joychandrauday/relist-frontend/README.md

 ### Key Pages

 1. **Home Page**
-   - Showcases the introduction, name, and title.
-   - Displays recent projects with links to their live demos and GitHub repositories.
+   - Introduction to **RE-LIST** with a welcoming message and platform overview.
+   - Showcases key features of the platform, such as recent product listings, user reviews, and a quick search bar for browsing products.
+   - Provides links to key sections of the website, such as the Projects, About, and Contact pages, for easy navigation.

-2. **Projects Page**
+2. **Browse Products Page**
-   - Displays a list of all projects with detailed descriptions, technologies used, and links to the project live demo and GitHub.
+   - Displays a comprehensive list of secondhand items available for purchase.
+   - Includes filtering and sorting options based on categories, price range, and condition (new or used).
+   - Shows detailed product pages with descriptions, images, pricing, and seller information.

-3. **About Me Page**
+3. **About RE-LIST Page**
-   - Displays a brief biography and highlights the technical skills, work experience, and accomplishments.
+   - A brief overview of **RE-LIST**, including its mission to promote sustainable shopping by connecting buyers and sellers of secondhand goods.
+   - Highlights key features and benefits of using the platform.
+   - Displays any relevant certifications, awards, or recognitions that enhance the platform's credibility.

 4. **Contact Page**
-   - Provides a contact form for visitors to get in touch.
+   - A contact form allowing visitors to reach out for inquiries or support.
+   - Includes additional contact information, such as email, social media links, or live chat (if available).
+   - Provides an easy way for users to ask questions, report issues, or request assistance with the platform.